defi-wonderland/specs/specs/interop/shared-lockbox.md

 ## Overview

 With interoperable ETH, withdrawals will fail if the referenced `OptimismPortal` lacks sufficient ETH.
-The `SharedLockbox` improves the Superchain's interoperable ETH withdrawal user experience and avoid this issue.
+The `SharedLockbox` improves the Superchain's interoperable ETH withdrawal user experience and avoids this issue.
 To do so, it unifies ETH L1 liquidity in a single contract (`SharedLockbox`), enabling seamless withdrawals of ETH from any OP chain in the Superchain, regardless of where the ETH was initially deposited.